 Dent disease can be broken down into two subtypes.
-Dent disease type 1 is characterized by the previously-mentioned kidney symptoms.
-Dent disease type 2 is characterized by the same kidney symptoms, but individuals may have additional symptoms including mild intellectual disability, eye involvement or diminished muscle tone (hypotonia).
+Dent disease type 1 is characterized by the previously-mentioned kidney symptoms in “What is Dent disease?”.
+Dent disease type 2 is characterized by the same kidney symptoms, but individuals may have additional symptoms including mild intellectual disability, eye involvement, or diminished muscle tone (hypotonia).
 Dent disease type 1 is caused by mutations in the CLCN5 gene.
 Dent disease type 2 is caused by mutations in the OCRL1 gene.
 Both of these genes are located on the X chromosome.
-These mutations may be inherited or occur randomly with no previous family history of the disorder (spontaneously).
-Dent disease is fully expressed only in males, although some females who carry the gene may develop mild manifestations such as spillage of small proteins in the urine, increased levels of calcium in the urine, or rarely kidney stones.
+These mutations may be inherited or occur randomly with no previous family history of the disorder.

 We are proud to announce our partnership with RARE-X to build out the Dent Disease Data Collection Program.